Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 ## Delete a document

-Central Admins can delete any document regardless of whether they are used in product documentation or in Marketplace settings.
+Central Admins can delete any document regardless of whether it is used in product documentation or in Marketplace settings.

 Catalog Manager / Marketplace Manager can delete a document they own only when it is not used in product documentation or in Marketplace settings.